-• You may work on the tasks in any order, but starting with problem P1 is advised.
+• You may work on the tasks in any order, but starting with problem P1 is advised (se aconseja).

-• All results and answers must be clearly written in pen in their respective designated areas on the exam papers.
+• All results and answers must be clearly written in pen in their respective designed areas on the exam papers.
 Answers written outside the answer boxes will not be graded.

-• If you need space for rough working, use the back side of the exam sheets.
-Remember that nothing outside the designated areas will be graded.
+• If you need scratch paper (papel de sucio), use the backside of the exam sheets.
+Remember that nothing outside the designed areas will be graded.